encode/httpx/docs/advanced.md

 ## SSL certificates

 !!! warning
     This is an advanced section.
-You most likely won't need to use the features documented here, unless you know what you're doing.
+You typically won't need this, unless you have special needs regarding your SSL configuration.

 When making a request over HTTPS, HTTPX needs to verify the identity of the requested host.
-To do this, it uses a bundle of SSL certificates delivered by a trusted certificate authority (CA).
+To do this, it uses a bundle of SSL certificates (a.k.a.
+CA bundle) delivered by a trusted certificate authority (CA).

+### Default CA bundle

 By default, HTTPX uses the CA bundle provided by [Certifi](https://pypi.org/project/certifi/).
-This works fine in most cases, however in some advanced situations you may want to tweak this.
+This is what you want in most cases, even though some advanced situations may require you to use a different set of certificates.

 ### Using a custom CA bundle